csstransky/cs4500-eau2/report/doc.md

 The KVStore class also has a get queue, which is a String to IntArray map.
 This data structure is used to queue up wait and get requests.
 The get queue maps the key name to an array of socket descriptors waiting for the Value.
 Every time a put operation occurs, the get queue is checked for the key and the value is distributed to the nodes that requested it.
 Wait and get operations follow the same steps as the get operations except in the fact that it interacts with the get queue.

 ### Dataframe Layer
 The DataFrame layer consists of the DataFrame class and supporting classes.
 The implementation of the Dataframe class is the same as previous assignments with row and column names stripped.
 The column classes contain an additional field that points to the KVStore.
 The data in the Column classes is represented as distributed arrays.
-The column classes contain a list of keys where each key maps to a Value blob of 1000 elements.
+The column classes contain a list of keys where each key maps to a Value blob of ELEMENT_ARRAY_SIZE elements.
 The Value blobs can be on any KVStore in the network.
 To retrieve data, the get method of the KVStore is called with the key.
+The Column class also contains a cache of size 1 to reduce network calls.

-A DataFrame is constructed using the DataFrame builder class.
+A DataFrame is constructed using the DataFrameBuilder class.
+The DataFrameBuilder feeds data in ELEMENT_ARRAY_SIZE chunks to the columns with a generated key.
+The column is responsible for interacting with the KVStore to distribute the chunk.

+The DataFrame layer also contains the KDStore class which is a wrapper for KVStore.
+This class allows for dataframe to be sent and received directly by the application without casting.

 Example:
 ```